TheIntroDB/kodi-addon/README.md

 ### Option A: Add repository (automatic updates)

 1. In Kodi, go to **Settings → Add-ons → Install from zip file**.
-2. Download [repository.tidb.repo.zip](https://theintrodb.github.io/kodi-addon/repository.tidb.repo.zip) or add `https://theintrodb.github.io/kodi-addon/` as a source in the Kodi File Manager.
+2. Download [repository.tidb.repo.zip](https://theintrodb.github.io/kodi-addon/repository.tidb.repo-2.0.0.zip) or add `https://theintrodb.github.io/kodi-addon/` as a source in the Kodi File Manager.
 3. Install the zip, then go to **Install from repository**.
 4. Open **TheIntroDB Kodi Addon Repo** and install **TheIntroDB Kodi Addon**.
 5. Allow third-party repository updates under **Settings → System → Add-ons** if you want automatic updates.

 ### Option B: Add-on zip only

-1. Download the latest add-on zip from [GitHub Releases](https://github.com/TheIntroDB/kodi-addon/releases/latest):
+1. Download the latest add-on zip [plugin.video.tidb-1.2.3.zip](https://theintrodb.github.io/kodi-addon/plugin.video.tidb-1.2.3.zip):
-   - Look for `plugin.video.tidb.zip` in the latest release
-   - Click to download the plugin zip file
 2. In Kodi, choose **Settings → Add-ons → Install from zip file**.
 3. Select the zip to install the add-on directly.

 ### Option C: Copy into the Kodi add-ons folder

-1. Unzip or copy the add-on folder named `plugin.video.tidb` into Kodi’s add-ons directory for your platform.
+1. Unzip the add-on folder and rename it to `plugin.video.tidb`, move it into Kodi’s add-ons directory for your platform.
 2. Restart Kodi or reload add-ons.

 ---